Online Algorithms for Hierarchical Inference in Deep Learning applications at the Edge: Background and Preliminary Analysis

-Consider the scenario where $\bm{p}_n$ is known a priori.
-We can then use the standard EWF with $N$ intervals with the cost corresponding to interval $B_i$ as defined in~\eqref{eq:l}.
-The following Corollary states the regret bound for this algorithm. \begin{corollary} If the sequence $\bm{p}_n$ is known a priori, an EWF that uses the intervals $B_i$ as experts achieves $\sqrt{n \ln N /2}$ regret bound.
-Consequently, given that $N = O(n)$, the regret bound of EWF is $O(\sqrt{n \ln n})$. \end{corollary} Note that, for the standard PEA with $N$ experts, $\sqrt{n \ln N /2}$ is the lower bound for the regret for any randomized algorithm~\cite{Cesa-Bianchi1997}.
-Thus, Corollary~\ref{cor:regretLB} implies that for the problem at hand, under a general loss function, no randomized algorithm has regret bound lower than $O(\sqrt{n \ln n})$.
-Clearly, the lower bound $O(\sqrt{n \ln n})$ is much higher than the lower bound of PEA, where the number of experts is independent of $n$.
-This establishes the hardness of our problem.
+Note that, for the standard PEA with $N$ experts, $\sqrt{n \ln N /2}$ is the lower bound for the regret bound for any randomised algorithm~\cite{Cesa-Bianchi1997}.
+Thus, Corollary~\ref{cor:regretLB} implies that for the problem at hand, under a general loss function, any randomised algorithm has regret at least $\Omega(\sqrt{n \ln n})$.
+Clearly, the lower bound $\Omega(\sqrt{n \ln n})$ is much higher than the lower bound of PEA, where the number of experts is independent of $n$.
+This establishes the hardness of our problem, which is imparted due to the dynamic and increasing nature of the number of experts.
 Adding to the difficulty, $O(\sqrt{n \ln n})$ can only be achieved if $\bm{p}_n$ is known a priori, which is not the case in practice.

 With all preliminaries covered, we now present the HIL algorithms and their regret bounds for full feedback and no-local feedback scenarios in Sections~\ref{sec:FullFeedback} and~\ref{sec:NoFeedback}, respectively.